Internship Frequently Asked Questions

 When does it start?

-The orientation session in Waterloo, Ontario will be scheduled during the summer 2016.
+MEDA typically hires Interns for departures in January and July.
+Please visit our Careers page to see any available opportunities.
+Once hired, all Interns attend an orientation session in Waterloo, Ontario.
 Interns will depart to the field to begin the work assignment following the orientation.

 How flexible are the departure and return dates?